Are you looking for the perfect recipe for Tomato Bruschetta? Here are a few chef’s tips to elevate this classic summer appetizer! Vegan.

 Rub with garlic.
 Let the pan cool for 5 minutes, then rub each of the crusty tops with raw garlic. *This important step will really maximize the flavor!

 Make the Tomato Basil mixture.
-Dice the tomatoes and place over a strainer for 1 hour, catching the juices.
+Dice the tomatoes and place over a strainer catching the juices.
 And- yes, you should absolutely drink the tomato water—nectar of the gods!
 Straining the ripe and juicy tomatoes will help prevent the mixture from being too watery and really intensify the tomato flavor.

 Heirloom tomato diced on cutting board with knife

-Place the drained, diced tomatoes in a medium bowl.
+Make Basil ribbons.
 Stack basil leaves in the same direction, roll the pointed end to the stem end, then with a sharp knife, slice across thinly, to make basil ribbons.
 Repeat and place basil ribbons in the bowl.

 Bruschetta ingredients, tomatoes, basil, garlic, oil and vinegar in bowl

+Season.
 Add the olive oil, balsamic vinegar, salt, pepper, and optional garlic.
 I only use a half clove of garlic, finely grated.

 Tomato basil bruschetta mixture combined in bowl